Supply Cost definition

 Supply Cost means a cost not to exceed the Respondent’s average direct per unit cost in United States dollars of manufacturing any Oncology Product for the twelve (12) month period immediately preceding the Acquisition Date.
 “Supply Cost” shall expressly exclude any intracompany business transfer profit; provided, however, that, in each instance where: (i) an agreement to Contract Manufacture is specifically referenced and attached to this Order, and (ii) such agreement becomes a Remedial Agreement for an Oncology Product, the term “Supply Cost” means the cost as specified in such Remedial Agreement for that Oncology Product.

-Supply Cost means the manufacturer’s average direct per unit cost of manufacturing the Product plus costs of manufacturing the Product that are directly attributable to FDA regulatory, quality control and compliance.
+Supply Cost means a cost calculated not to exceed the manufacturer’s average direct per unit cost to manufacture the particular units of Absolut Vodka products for the twelve (12) month period immediately preceding the accrual of the relevant sales revenue.
 “Supply Cost” shall expressly exclude any intracompany business transfer profit.